dnicolasespinoza/GeomechanicsJupyter/UndergradHomework/readme.txt

-This folder contains files for the homework of PGE 334 - Spring 2019.
+This folder contains files for the homework of PGE 334 - Reservoir Geomechanics.